ShyanJMC/BlackOS/README.md

 A Linux From Scratch system designed for ARMv7 System On a Chip (as know as; SOC).

 ### Note
-First alpha was for ARMv8 because is the most new, but is so new that qemu not support yet (and I will not use a Raspberry Pi 4 for do the test).
+First alpha was for ARMv8 because is the most new, but is so new that qemu not support yet.

 # Copyright
 Designed and build it by ShyanJMC (Joaquin Manuel Crespo). <br>